 Investigated the traditional textile-making of Miao ethnicity women in Jishou and the surrounding rural communities in the Hunan Province.

 Investigated a novel therapy for understanding cancer by studying elephants.

 Attended the Central Asian Studies Institute to present research on the ways that twentieth-century Central Asian authors used literature as a form of resistance to the Soviet modernization project.

 Researched the role of private investment and finance in climate change adaptation in small island developing states that are significantly affected by climate change.

 The Guiliano Fellowship accepts applications twice yearly – in the fall and spring – on Ufunds for November and March deadlines.
 The selection committee meets after these deadlines to review active applications.
-You can submit your application anytime during the academic year, regardless of when you propose to travel.
+You can submit your application during these windows.
 Keep in mind that once the funding for each year has been fully distributed, new applications cannot be considered until the next year.